Fishing in Greenland is simply out of this world!

 Please bear in mind, in Greenland nature prevails and the time can be irrelevant.
 Due to these conditions it is not always possible to be in full control of the time planning and therefore flexibility is important.
 Safety is always our main concern.

-• Welcoming at arrival in Iceland • Welcoming at arrival in Greenland • Transportation by boats according to the itinerary • Full board and lodging at the Lax-á camp, shared cabin • 1 guide to every 4 hunter • All fishing licenses in Greenland
+• Welcoming at arrival in Greenland • Transportation by boats according to the itinerary • Full board and lodging at the Lax-á camp, shared cabin • 1 guide/boat to every 4 anglers • All fishing licenses in Greenland

 During the summer